 To help support other Kenyan newsrooms and journalists facing similar challenges, the Thomson Reuters Foundation has also developed a number of free legal resources which can be accessed online:

-- Pre-publication Legal Due-Diligence Guide for Journalists: Guide to minimize legal liability by providing a checklist of factors to consider before publication.
+- Pre-publication Legal Due-Diligence Guide for Journalists: Guide to minimise legal liability by providing a checklist of factors to consider before publication.

 - Understanding Defamation Laws in Kenya: Guide providing journalists with a practical understanding of defamation laws and the steps they can take to mitigate defamation liability in Kenya.